axbjos/inet4031-phpcrudecrud-vagrant/README.md

 The Vagrant Box used to clone the VM is Bento's Ubuntu 24.04 that can be used on either x86 or ARM64 systems.

-A sample 300,000 record "Employee" database will be uploaded to the DB.
+A sample 300,000 record "Employee" database will be uploaded to the DB (cloned from the datacharmer repo)

 A sample PHP application that implements all CRUD operations in very Crude fashion: aka the PHP Crude CRUD App.